teamradish/TRTwitchPlaysBot/README.md

 * Powerful Twitch Plays features - macros, savestate support, game logs, and silencing users (without having to timeout on Twitch)
 * User data with access levels that restrict/allow access to certain commands
 * Several additional bot goodies and games, such as dueling, jump rope, and memes

+## Getting Started
+Instructions for building and setting up the bot can be found on the [wiki](https://github.com/teamradish/TRTwitchPlaysBot/wiki).